 Commonly observed symptoms as the condition worsens are:

 In some, all of these symptoms are present—in others, only a few.
 However, no matter how many symptoms manifest, they can be very debilitating.
 In essence, the adrenals suffer fatigue and slow down.
-Some say this leaves them feeling like the "walking dead."
+Some say this leaves them feeling like the "walking dead,” and it’s a common cause of an extreme lack of energy for many people.

-In today's changing medical-holistic-integrative environment, a more comprehensive approach is thought optimal.
-In the NeuroEndoMetabolic stress response, multiple organs, systems, pathways, and chemical reactions all work together to combat stress overload.
-Thought of in this way, the stages of Adrenal Fatigue can be addressed more efficiently.
+In today's changing medical-holistic-integrative environment, a more comprehensive approach is thought to be the optimal way to solve fatigue and other health problems that affect multiple systems such as AFS.
+The NeuroEndoMetabolic (NEM) Stress Response is composed of multiple organs, systems, pathways, and chemical reactions, all working together to combat stress overload.

 Under ordinary stress conditions, the body's NEM response is automatic, operating 24/7.
 When you experience overwhelming or chronic stress, however, the NEM circuit breakers may malfunction, with a variety of detrimental effects.